2. Jobs howto

 Scenario 1:

-- ask for more total memory
+–mem=X<size> ask for more total memory for the job

 Scenario 2:

-- ask for max memory per core and if this is not enough
+–mem-per-cpu=X<size> ask for max memory per core and if this is not enough

-- request more cores.
+request more cores.

 You will be charged more for more cores, but you use a larger fraction of the node.
+The same directives formats are used in Slurm submit scripts and for interactive jobs in any partition.

 Examples of memory requests: